 In my practice, I create constellations of humble gestures that call for close examination.
 I ascribe value to the neglected, which becomes of great significance.
 Marks of performative actions and leftover traces become part of my spatial vocabulary, in which the marking of time is revealed.
 I believe in art that demands awareness of space and time, where the personal touches the common, where noise shifts recognizability and silent moments take off.
 By examining the way that we navigate and perceive our environments, today and in the past, my work engages with the memory of place from the point of origin to the present.
 This manifests as reconstructions of sites and objects of personal significance – and not only.
 I am particularly fascinated with the language of objects that surround our everyday reality; the dialogues and shifting relationships of axes such as physical and mental space, form and utility, sculpture and painting.
 I look at the point where sculpture touches painterly nuances as an unfolding sketchbook of our everyday reality in physical space.
 For me, the concept, the materials, along with the color that will activate the works and their surroundings are of equal importance.
 In that way, the work engages with its surroundings in a cohesive way, as a painting engages with its canvas or a drawing with its paper.

 I use basic sculptural materials like clay, wood, plaster, found and custom-made objects juxtaposed with everyday ephemera like paper, dust, and metal rods.
-I am particularly fascinated with clay as a natural malleable material that carries time in its essence and one that connects me with the history of my country.
+I am enchanted by clay—its natural malleability, its capacity to hold time within its essence, and its power to connect me with the history of my country.
+I meticulously hand-build all my clay works, continually pushing the ability of my materials to create rhythms of frequency and movement across both physical and mental space.
 I am always looking for the things that we discover after our eyes adjust to the subversion of expectations.
-I meticulously hand build all my clay works and I am constantly challenging the potential of all my materials in order to create a variation of frequencies and movement within physical and mental space.

 My references abound: they range from greek archeological excavation sites, construction sites, google photos, personal places, DIY YouTube videos, and literature, in particular, the magical realism of Warsan Shire, Mikhail Bulgakov, Etgar Keret and Jorge Luis Borges.